JunZhangNPO/Reading/NPO/Weisbrod (1998) To Profit or Not to Profit.md

 **Chapter 1**
-P5: It is possible that competition could sharpen distinctions, leading to increasingly different market inches for nonprofits and for-profits.
+- P5: It is possible that competition could sharpen distinctions, leading to increasingly different market inches for nonprofits and for-profits.

-P7: when nonprofits expand, governments lose revenue. respond to erosion of their tax revenue.
+- P7: when nonprofits expand, governments lose revenue. respond to erosion of their tax revenue.
-case: nonprofits work with state government to market automobile license plates
+- case: nonprofits work with state government to market automobile license plates

-entwining of mission and revenue sources
+- entwining of mission and revenue sources

-Chapter 2
+**Chapter 2**
-ease of entry
+- ease of entry
-bargaining power of buyers
+- bargaining power of buyers
-bargaining power of suppliers of nonprofit inputs availability of substitute products or services rivalry among competitors
+- bargaining power of suppliers of nonprofit inputs

-Chapter 3
+- availability of substitute products or services
+- rivalry among competitors

+**Chapter 3 Multiproduct firm: a framework for choice (Burton A. Weibrod)**
-multiproduct firm
+- multiproduct firm

-question
-how to measure aggressively
+- stepped-up involvement in commericial activities
+- "commercial activities"-profit oriented actions in forms and degrees associated with private firms
-nonprofits provide: a preferred collective good; a preferred private good; a nonpreferred private good.
+- nonprofits provide: a preferred collective good; a preferred private good; a nonpreferred private good.
+- revenue sources influence output decisions, and output decisions in turn influence revenue availability
+-
+**Question**
+- how to measure "aggressively"

+**Chapter 4 Pricing and Rationing**
+- various pricing
+- allocation mechanisms: for whom they do it
+- Table4.1 & 4.2
+- It is important to dertermine whether, and under what conditions, nonprofits are effective mechanisms for expressing complex social goals involving output distribution.
+**Thoughts**
+  - The way nonprofits engage in commericial activities is different from for-profits.
+Set prices and design nonprice allocation mechanisms on a different basis

+**Chapter 5 Differential Taxation and Commericialization**
+- Unrelated Business Income Taxes (UBIT); UBIT return
+- commercial share = program service revenue as a fraction of total revenue
+- cost complementarities
+- ancillary goods

+**Chapter 6 Interdependence of commericial and donative revnues**
+- contributions, gifts, and grants vs. program service revenues
+- mission relatedness

+**Chapter 7 Conversion from nonprofit to for-profit legal status**